What is Breach of Covenant?

 #2 – Breach of Restrictive Covenant

 In a restrictive covenantRestrictive CovenantA negative or restrictive covenant is a bond covenant that prohibits one party from taking certain actions, or, to put it another way, it is a pledge made by a firm to not exceed certain financial ratios unless and until the bondholders agree.
 Non-disclosure, non-solicitation, and non-competition are it's three types., the contract restricts a party from performing certain acts.
-For example, the lender of a loan may prohibit the borrower from taking future loans until the existing ones have been repaid.
+For example, the loan lender may prohibit the borrower from taking future loans until the existing ones have been repaid.
 Such a clause is also called a negative covenant.
 The borrower will attract a penalty for the breach of a restrictive covenant.

 Consequences of Breach of Covenant